jaxio/jaxio.github.com/documentation/celerio/templates.md

 The simplest way to get started with Celerio templates is to modify existing templates.

-Templates source code is available directly by simply unjarring the templates pack jar file or if the pack is encrypted (legacy) by simply downloading the associated jar file sources.
+Templates source code is available directly by simply un-jarring the templates pack jar file or if the pack is encrypted (legacy) by simply downloading the associated jar file sources.

 <a name="templates-folder"></a>